 🧩 Capgras Delusion — “My loved one has been replaced”

-Capgras Delusion (pronounced KAP-grahss deh-LOO-zhun) is a delusional misidentification in which a person believes that a close other—such as a parent, spouse/partner, or close friend—has been replaced by an identical-looking impostor.
+Capgras Delusion (pronounced KAP-grahss deh-LOO-zhun) is a rare but striking delusional misidentification syndrome in which a person becomes firmly convinced that someone emotionally close to them — such as a spouse, parent, sibling, or close friend — has been replaced by an identical-looking impostor.

 🧠 What’s wrong in the brain?